AxonIQ/reference-guide/part2/command-model.md

 It is recommended to define the Command Handlers directly in the Aggregate that contains the state to process this command, as it is not unlikely that a command handler needs the state of that Aggregate to do its job.

-To define a Command Handler in an Aggregate, simply annotated the Command Handling method with `@CommandHandler`.
+To define a Command Handler in an Aggregate, simply annotate the Command Handling method with `@CommandHandler`.
 The rules for an `@CommandHandler` annotated method are the same as for any handler method.
 However, Commands are not only routed by their payload.
 Command Messages carry a name, which defaults to the fully qualified class name of the Command object.

 By default, `@CommandHandler` annotated methods allow the following parameter types: